-Jeff Madrick is the Director of the Bernard L. Schwartz Rediscovering Government Initiative at the Century Foundation and Editor of Challenge Magazine.
-He teaches at Lang College, the New School.
-His book Seven Bad Ideas: How Mainstream Economists Damaged America and the World was published last year.
-(May 2016)
+Jeff Madrick is the Director of the Bernard L. Schwartz Rediscovering Government Initiative at the Century Foundation and Editor of Challenge.
+His most recent book is Seven Bad Ideas: How Mainstream Economists Damaged America and the World.
+(June 2017)

 I should have suspected that Nick Littlefield had a career on Broadway before he entered politics.
 Littlefield was the Kennedy aide who brought me to the senator’s attention in the 2000s based on my articles in these pages and others.
 My task was generally to write speeches and later to …